mapbox/cfn-config/README.md

   computer, or the URI for a template file that has been uploaded to S3 (`s3://my-bucket/my-template.json`, for example). *Please note* that if your template is very large, it **must** be uploaded to S3 first.
 Also, the template file must reside in the same region as your stack.
+The template may be either a valid CloudFormation template in JSON format, or, a javascript object which contains the normal CloudFormation properties.
+A javascript template allows you to require helper modules, or write javascript code, to assist with the creation of the CloudFormation template.
 - region: The AWS region to deploy into
 - name: Required.
 Name of the Cloudformation stack
 - config: Optional.
 Path to a configuration file to use